whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-12-Allure-Beauty-Box-Subscription-September-2015-Review.md

 <DD>Value $15</DD>
 </DL>

-<p>I was pleasantly surprised to see this item in the box, especially since I'm already a fan.</p>
+<p>Again, I was pleasantly surprised to see this item in the box, especially since I'm already a fan.</p>

 <p>This is the "Original Detangling Hairbrush" that features a patented teeth formation that bends and flexes throughout the hair without locking into tangles.
 It minimizes hair breakage and cuticle damage while adding shine.
 It is ergonomically designed to fit snugly in your palm for creative styling and easy handling.</p>